Structure and energy transfer in homogeneous turbulence below a free surface: Turbulence modulation by the free surface

 The decay of the vertical velocity fluctuation is shown for all turbulence intensities in figure \ref{fig:uzprofiles_loglog_allRe} (a).
 With increasing $\ReT$ the trends agree increasingly well with the RDT prediction of \citet{hunt_free-stream_1978}, in particular displaying the scaling $u'_z / u'_{z,\infty} \propto (\dan{-}z/L_\infty)^{1/3}$ .
 (For this and the following comparisons to their results, we numerically calculate the one-dimensional single-point energy spectra in the source layer according to their equations 2.53-2.55, employing the von Karman spectrum in their eq.
 2.63.)
 This provides strong evidence that the applicability of RDT depends on the turbulence Reynolds number \citep{magnaudet_high-reynolds-number_2003}.

 Beside $\ReT$ effects, other factors contribute to the deviation from the power-law relation very close to the surface.
-First, turbulence statistics change within the viscous sublayer, whose depth is marked in figure \ref{fig:uzprofiles_loglog_allRe} (b) using the estimate $\delta_\mathrm{v} = \ReT^{-1/2} L_\infty $ \citep{brumley_near-surface_1987} .
+First, turbulence statistics change within the viscous sublayer, whose depth is marked in figure \ref{fig:uzprofiles_loglog_allRe} (b) using the estimate $\delta_\nu = \ReT^{-1/2} L_\infty $ \citep{brumley_near-surface_1987}.
 Second, surface deformation results in a so-called “intermittency layer” over which the surface elevation varies in time and space.
 Following \citet{guo_interaction_2010}, we define this layer as extending to a depth $2 \eta'$ below the mean water level, marked in figure \ref{fig:uzprofiles_loglog_allRe} (c).
-Third, the small surface undulations propagate along the surface as capillary-gravity waves, which induce an irrotational orbital velocity $u_\mathrm{orb}$.
-To gauge the depth $-z_\mathrm{orb}$ over which this is comparable to the turbulent fluctuations, we compute it in a manner inspired by Thais and Magnaudet (1995).
-Briefly, each instantaneous surface elevation field is represented by its spatial Fourier transform, and the contribution of each mode to the sub-surface velocity field is computed according to the gravity-capillary dispersion relation.
+Third, small surface undulations generated by the flow propagate along the surface as capillary-gravity waves (as evidenced by temporally-resolved measurements of $\eta(x,y)$, not reported here, which will be the focus of later work), which induce an irrotational orbital velocity $u_\mathrm{orb}$.
+To gauge the depth $-z_\mathrm{orb}$ over which this is comparable to the turbulent fluctuations, we compute it in a manner inspired by \cite{thais_triple_1995}.
+Briefly, each instantaneous surface elevation field is represented by its spatial Fourier transform, and the contribution of each mode to the sub-surface velocity field is computed according to linear wave theory and the gravity-capillary dispersion relation.
 We define the depth $-z_\mathrm{orb}$ (shown in figure \ref{fig:uzprofiles_loglog_allRe} (d)) as the height below which $u'_z(z) > \dan{u'}_{\mathrm{orb},z}(z)$.
-For the representative case $\ReT=12400$, all three types of surface layers have thickness $O(10^{-2} L_\infty)$.
+For the representative case $\ReT=12400$, all three types of near-surface layers have thickness $O(10^{-2} L_\infty)$.
 In figure \ref{fig:uzprofiles_loglog_allRe} (a) and in the rest of the paper, we display data at $z < -2\eta'$, which does not affect our conclusions.

 The constraint imposed by the surface on the vertical motions is also manifested in their horizontal structure.
 This is evident in figure \ref{fig:transverse_correlations_vs_z} (a), in which the transverse structure functions $D_{2,z}^\mathrm{T}$ are plotted at various depths.
 The circles denote values for $r=-z$, i.e., horizontal separations equal to the depth at which $D_{2,z}^\mathrm{T}$ is calculated.
 At all depths, the turbulence approximately retains the structure of the bulk at scales $r \leq |-z|$, while the magnitude of the vertical velocity fluctuations is reduced at larger separation.
 This behaviour is faithfully captured by \citet{hunt_free-stream_1978}'s theory, according to which the transverse spectrum of the vertical velocity component (which carries the same information as $D_{2,z}^\mathrm{T}$) is reduced and flattened at wavenumbers below $|\dan{z}|^{-1}$.